sjsu-library/unionist/_items/unionist--text-0081.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: TATTLING.
+transcription: 'TATTLING.
 “He that keepeth his mouth, keepeth his life.”
-It is very common for<br>young persons to tell every thing they hear, whether they have any grounds for<br>the belief of what they hear or not.
-To the injury of an individual something<br>may be said and spread abroad, when there is not the least shadow of truth in<br>the story.
-And it is against this species of tattling which I wish to guard<br>mankind.
-The wise man knew how prone the world was to this sin when he said,—“he<br>that keepeth his mouth keepeth his life.”
-And truly that person who is careful<br>what he says—especially when he knows it is in his power to injure the character<br>of a person, or thwart any of his purposes—acts up to the proverb, and gains the<br>esteem and friendship of his fellows.—<br><em>Juvenile Watchman</em>
+It is very common for young persons to tell every thing they hear, whether they have any grounds for the belief of what they hear or not.
+To the injury of an individual something may be said and spread abroad, when there is not the least shadow of truth in the story.
+And it is against this species of tattling which I wish to guard mankind.
+  The wise man knew how prone the world was to this sin when he said,—“he that keepeth his mouth keepeth his life.”
+And truly that person who is careful what he says—especially when he knows it is in his power to injure the character of a person, or thwart any of his purposes—acts up to the proverb, and gains the esteem and friendship of his fellows.— <em>Juvenile Watchman</em> '
 scholarlyNotes:
+commentary: 'The Biblical quote is from the Book of Proverbs, 13:3, King James version.
-commentary: 'The <em>Juvenile Watchman</em> was a short-lived spin-off project of the Baptist newspaper, <em>Christian Watchman</em>.
+  The <em>Juvenile Watchman</em> was a short-lived spin-off project of the Baptist newspaper, <em>Christian Watchman</em>.
 A remarkable Digital Humanities project [here] (https://www.merrycoz.org/bib/MAGAZINE.xhtml) includes a page tracking the lack of interest in this [periodical] (https://www.merrycoz.org/jwatch/RVJWATCH.xhtml#6). '
 relatedPeople:
 featured:
 repeated: